Is Children’s University Australasia and Africa (IO) (Children’s University) a pathway into university?

 What is a Passport to Volunteering?

-The Passport to Volunteering is for students aged over 14 so they can gain recognition for their CUA volunteering activities, such as assisting in running clubs or helping out at graduation ceremonies.
+The Passport to Volunteering is for students aged 15 to 18, so they can gain recognition for their Children’s University volunteering and leadership activities, such as assisting in running clubs or helping out at graduation ceremonies.

 What is the Children’s University Portal?

-The Children's University Portal holds all of the information regarding Learning Destinations and validated activities, while also offering a range of online activities which children can complete on the site.
-Furthermore, members are able to complete and submit online forms for review by their in-school coordinator.
+The Children’s University Portal holds all of the important information regarding Learning Destinations and validated activities, while also offering a range of online activities which children can complete on the site.
+Members are able to complete and submit online forms for review by their in-school coordinator.

 How do I access the Portal?